CSD Dual Admissions Program

 - 3.5 unweighted high school GPA (we will verify this through the undergraduate application system)

-- a composite ACT score of 27 or higher and/or an SAT composite score of 1280 or higher (we will verify this through the undergraduate application system)
+- a composite ACT score of 27 or higher and/or an SAT composite score of 1280 or higher (we will verify this through the undergraduate application system).
+Applications with test scores below this will not be considered.

 - letters of reference